 We hope to see you for the 7th National Farm to Cafeteria Conference in Austin, Texas from April 15-18, 2014.
 This year features many Farm to Preschool activities such as a dedicated workshop track, a field trip to a preschool, an open house/happy hour and poster sessions.
 See the Farm to Cafeteria conference website for more details.
 This year features a Farm to Preschool track, a field trip to a preschool, and an open house/happy hour.

 Join Our List

 Join our mailing list to receive monthly e-newsletters from the Farm to Preschool Subcommittee of the National Farm to School Network.
 Updates will include information on programs, events around the country, current news and research.

-Farm to Preschool is defined as activities that establish relationships between local foods and children.
+Farm to Preschool is defined as activities that strengthen relationships between children and healthy, local food.
 This could include growing edible plants in gardens or on windowsills, serving local foods in meals or snacks, and featuring local foods in educational activities such as taste tests, field trips to farms, or educational sessions for parents and/or community members.

 Oregon Farm to Preschool Resources

 |Farm to Preschool in Oregon fact sheet||General overview of F2P in Oregon|

 |Local Procurement Tips for Early Care||How to purchase local foods|